jahAtFriends/Interface-Arcade/README.md

 ## Overview of Interfaces
 Recently, you have been studying interfaces in class.
-Interfaces enable us to specify the _kinds_ of methods that a given class without specifying how those methods work.
-Hence, for example, the `Comparable` interface specifies that classes which implement it will all have a `compareTo(some-object)` which allows you to compare "this" object to another returning a negative number indicating "less than," zero for "equal to," and a postive number for "greater than."
+Interfaces enable us to specify the _kinds_ of methods that a given class has without specifying how those methods work.
+Hence, for example, the `Comparable` interface specifies that classes which implement it will all have a `compareTo(some-object)` method which allows you to compare "this" object to another returning a negative number indicating "less than," zero for "equal to," or a postive number for "greater than."

 Here is another example.
 Consider the `Talkative` interface (which I made up just now).